enzo-project/enzo-e/doc/source/devel/param.rst

      }
   }

-Here's we present (a heavily editted) example of what the class's constructor might look like:
+Here's we present (an edited) example of what the class's constructor might look like:

 .. code-block:: c++